 You’ll also have access to:

 People with physics qualifications are well placed to enter both scientific and non-scientific jobs.
-The logical, reasoned approach needed for physics study is relevant to a wide range of employment sectors.
-For this reason, physics graduates – particularly those who have effective communication and interpersonal skills – are very much in demand.
+The logical, reasoned approach needed for physics study is relevant to various employment sectors.
+For this reason, physics graduates – particularly those with effective communication and interpersonal skills – are very much in demand.

 A physics qualification from the OU could help you start a career in: